AnyChart/docs.anychart.com/Axes_and_Grids/Date_Time_Axes.md

 ## Declare

-You can make both X and/or Y axis a DateTime axis, to do that, set scale type to DateTime:
+You can make both X and/or Y axis a DateTime axis, to do that, set scale type to {api:anychart.scales.DateTime}DateTime{api}:

 ```
   chart.yScale(anychart.scales.dateTime());
 ```

 ### Sample Range Bar With Y DateTime Axis